jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/Help.md

 > [!NOTE]
 >
-> Emission frequency rates are set in seconds.
+> Emission intervals are set in seconds.

 #### Modules
 IoT Simulator's device can contain **zero, one or more modules but no module is mandatory**.
-Modules' behaviors are configured by the *modulessettings.json* configuration file.
+Behaviors of modules are configured by the *modulessettings.json* configuration file.

 > Example of a configuration file of two modules: